Morphine: Addiction

 Morphine is a highly addictive substance.
-Multiple studies, including one by The Lancet, ranked morphine/heroin as the #1 most addictive substance, followed by cocaine at #2, nicotine #3, barbiturates at #4, and ethanol at #5.
-In controlled studies comparing the physiological and subjective effects of heroin and morphine in individuals formerly addicted to opiates, subjects showed no preference for one drug over the other.
+In a controlled study comparing the physiological and subjective effects of heroin and morphine in individuals formerly addicted to opioids, subjects showed no preference for one drug over the other.
 Equipotent, injected doses had comparable action courses, with heroin crossing the blood–brain barrier slightly quicker.
-No difference in subjects' self-rated feelings of euphoria, ambition, nervousness, relaxation, or drowsiness.
+No difference in subjects' self-rated feelings of euphoria, ambition, nervousness, relaxation, or drowsiness was observed.
 Short-term addiction studies by the same researchers demonstrated that tolerance developed at a similar rate to both heroin and morphine.
 When compared to the opioids hydromorphone, fentanyl, oxycodone, and pethidine, former addicts showed a strong preference for heroin and morphine, suggesting that heroin and morphine are particularly susceptible to abuse and addiction.
 Morphine and heroin also produced higher rates of euphoria and other positive subjective effects when compared to these other opioids.
 The choice of heroin and morphine over other opioids by former drug addicts may also be because heroin is an ester of morphine and morphine prodrug, essentially meaning they are identical drugs in vivo.
 Heroin is converted to morphine before binding to the opioid receptors in the brain and spinal cord, where morphine causes subjective effects, which is what the addicted individuals are seeking.